oumaima-kboubi/TodoMVC-website-testing-Selenium-junit/README.md

 # TodoMVC website testing

-This is a simple test of the site https://todomvc.com/
+This is a simple test of the website https://todomvc.com/ using selenium and junit

 # Test steps